 Editor’s Note: This story was updated on 22 August 2019 to clarify our data source.
+Then on 23 August 2019, we published a separate in-depth article giving more context to the 2019 Amazon fire season.

 In the Amazon rainforest, fire season has arrived.
 The Moderate Resolution Imaging Spectroradiometer (MODIS) on NASA’s Aqua satellite captured these images of several fires burning in the states of Rondônia, Amazonas, Pará, and Mato Grosso on August 11 and August 13, 2019.